criipto/docs-old/how-to/test-users.md

 2. It now says "Could not find any bankIDs for ..."
 3. Fill out the first name, last name, and BankID friendly name.
 4. Click "Order" to initiate the process
 5. Once the process complete you now have a test user.
 User name is the generated SSN, one time password (OTP) is always "otp", and password is always "qwer1234"

+_NOTE that it takes about 1 hour before the test user works completely_

 You can test it out at [www.grean.id](https://www.grean.id) which is a small sample run by Criipto.